-Mrs. Leslie Hemmings, Assistant Principal, over Student Services: Items such as attendance, grades, enrollment and withdrawal, and student scheduling.
-Her office is located to the right of the main office past the Cafeteria.
+Assistant Principal over Student Services, Mr. Christopher Huffman- attendance, grades, enrollment and withdrawal, and student scheduling.
+His office is located to the right of the main office past the Cafeteria.
+He is responsible for safety, bus passes, student lockers, parking lot passes, and discipline.

-Dr. Sureya Hendrick, Assistant Principal, over Curriculum and Instruction: Items such as classroom instruction and assessment, testing, student scheduling, student awards and honors.
-Her office is located in the Media Center.
+Assistant Principal over Curriculum and Instruction, Mr. Andrew Smith - classroom instruction and assessment, testing, student scheduling, student awards and honors.
+His office is located in the Guidance Office.